julianamaria30/UR5-simulation/README.md

 3. CoppeliaSim Configuration:
    - Open CoppeliaSim and import the provided scene file from the repository.
-   - To ensure the correct configuration, make sure the server side is running in CoppeliaSim.
+   - To ensure the correct configuration, ensure the server side runs in CoppeliaSim.
 In a child script of the UR5 robot, check if the following command is set up to execute just once at the simulation start:
      ```
      simRemoteApi.start(19999)
      ```